tinalabs/react-tinacms-i18n/README.md

 i18n.locale = { region: 'ca', language: 'en' };
 ```

-or if your not using the `useTranslation` hook
+Or if your not using the `useTranslation` hook

 ```ts
 cms.api.localization.locale = { region: 'ca', language: 'en' };